amartincolby/Rust-Quick-Guide/README.md

     of this file, indicates something that is a member of a module.
 A good comparison is String::from() for creating Strings and .to_string() which also creates strings. */

+    /*** Supertraits ***/

+    /* Traits can be tied to one another in a parent-child relationship, meaning that if the child is implemented, so to must the parent. */

+    trait Vehicle {
+        fn honk() -> String;
+    }

+    trait Engine: Vehicle {
+        fn accelerate() -> i32;
+    }

+    /* In the above, if Engine is implemented, Vehicle must also be implemented.
+Just like trait type parameters, supertraits can contain multiple traits via the `+` operator, e.g. Engine: Vehicle + Transmission.
+    */

     /*** Union ***/